 Travel Nurse Goes Above and Beyond Borders to Care for Others

-At 25 years of age, Katherine Stradling, RN, BSN, may seem young, but this extraordinary travel nurse has already experienced a number of nursing accomplishments.
-Many of them have been in a volunteer capacity, helping provide care, training and medical supplies where they are desperately needed.
+At 25 years of age, Katherine Stradling, RN, BSN, may seem young, but this extraordinary travel nurse has already experienced several nursing accomplishments.
+Many of them have been volunteering, helping provide care, training, and medical supplies where they are desperately needed.

 Her career path has been a natural extension of her desire to help others.
 To Stradling, nursing represents the “perfect balance of science and patient care.
 A nurse is there through it all, every step of the way--a nurse isn’t just there to cure the problem or disease.”

-Most of Stradling’s family works in some service capacity--her brother is on the police force and her sister works with a church--so nursing seemed like a logical choice for her vocation.
+Most of Stradling’s family works in some service capacity--her brother is on the police force, and her sister works with a church--so nursing seemed like a logical choice for her vocation.
 After nursing school, she began working at the county hospital in the ICU.
-After a few months, she felt the nagging desire to explore different types of hospitals and experience new atmospheres.
+After a few months, she felt the nagging desire to explore different hospitals and experience new atmospheres.

 She discovered that travel nursing could provide the opportunity to use the skills she’d already acquired to explore other working environments and cities.
-So, just two years after beginning her career, she signed on with NurseChoice, a leading travel nurse agency that specializes in short-term, rapid response travel nursing jobs.
+So, just two years after beginning her career, she signed on with NurseChoice, a leading travel nurse agency specializing in short-term, rapid response travel nursing jobs.

 [FIND short-term travel nursing jobs across the U.S. with NurseChoice.]

 A Call To Do More As A Nurse Volunteer

 Stradling also began to feel called to international nursing.
 Although she realized that certain things in the world an individual could not fix, she would do her best to affect her problems.
 This is the mentality that led her to become a disaster nurse with the Red Cross.
 “You can’t do much to prevent disaster, but you can help people after a disaster,” she explains.